GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Radar-Leg-IMU Dataset

 \subsection{System Configuration}

 The overall sensor configuration and the coordinate frames of each sensor are illustrated in \figref{fig:cali}, while detailed specifications for each sensor are provided in \tabref{tab:sensor}.
 Two different data acquisition setups are employed in this work, both built on Spot, a quadrupedal robot from Boston Dynamics, which provides joint encoder and contact sensor data at \unit{150}{Hz}.
-An IWR1843BOOST mmWave radar module captures 4D radar point clouds with a maximum range of \unit{11}{m} and a range resolution of \unit{4.8}{cm}, while a 3DM-GV7-AHRS IMU from Microstrain operates at \unit{100}{Hz} to provide inertial measurements.
+An IWR1843BOOST mmWave radar module captures 4D radar point clouds with a maximum range of \unit{11}{m} and a range resolution of \unit{4.8}{cm}, while a 3DM-GV7-AHRS IMU from Microstrain operates at \unit{100}{Hz} to provide inertial measurements including onboard AHRS orientation measurement.
 Both systems share the same radar and IMU sensor models.

 \paragraph{SNU System} The SNU system, used for experiments at Seoul National University, collects data in diverse conditions, including both indoor and outdoor environments.
 To obtain a baseline trajectory, an OS1-32 LiDAR (maximum range \unit{150}{m}) is mounted, and a \ac{TLS}-generated map is used as ground-truth reference (see Section~\secref{sec:GT_Traj}).
-Data processing is performed onboard using the Spot CORE, equipped with an Intel 8th Gen i5 processor and 16 GB of DDR4 RAM.
+Data acquisition and logging are performed onboard using the Spot CORE, equipped with an Intel 8th Gen i5 processor and 16 GB of DDR4 RAM.

 \paragraph{RAI System} The RAI system, used for experiments at the Robotics and AI Institute, operates entirely within an indoor motion-capture environment, providing a controlled experimental setup.
-While sharing the radar and IMU configurations of the SNU system, the LiDAR is omitted, and ground truth is obtained from the motion capture system.
-Data is processed onboard with an NVIDIA Jetson AGX Orin, including a 12-core Arm Cortex-v8.2 CPU and 64 GB of LPDDR5 RAM.
+While sharing the radar and IMU configurations of the SNU system, the \ac{LiDAR} is omitted, and ground truth is obtained from the motion capture system.
+Data is acquired and logged onboard with an NVIDIA Jetson AGX Orin, including a 12-core Arm Cortex-v8.2 CPU and 64 GB of LPDDR5 RAM.